mkokabi/hometrack2/README.md

 ([schemas/payload.js](https://github.com/mkokabi/hometrack2/blob/master/schemas/payload.js))

 **API Doc**
-Swagger Api document is available [here](http://housetrack.herokuapp.com/api-docs).
+Api document is available at [/api-docs](http://housetrack.herokuapp.com/api-docs) and [api-docs/properties](http://housetrack.herokuapp.com/api-docs/properties).
-As the online version of SwaggerUI didn't support the early version used here, I attached following screenshots of the API documents and the test.
+As the online version of Swagger UI didn't support the early version (1.1) used here, I attached following screenshots of the API documents and the test.
 *Entering the api-docs uri in Swagger Ui and clicking on Explore*
 ![step 1](https://github.com/mkokabi/hometrack2/blob/master/images/Capture-HouseTrack-Api-Swagger-001.PNG)
-*The only resource properties will be displayed*
+*The only resource (properties) and supported method will be displayed  *
 ![step 2](https://github.com/mkokabi/hometrack2/blob/master/images/Capture-HouseTrack-Api-Swagger-002.PNG)
-*Clicking on /properties, entering the filters and body*
+*Clicking on /properties will show the parameters and allow trying it.
+Entering the filters and body*
 ![step 3](https://github.com/mkokabi/hometrack2/blob/master/images/Capture-HouseTrack-Api-Swagger-003.PNG)
-Clicking on 'Try it out!' will send the request and display the response.
+*Clicking on 'Try it out!' will send the request and display the response.*
 ![step 4](https://github.com/mkokabi/hometrack2/blob/master/images/Capture-HouseTrack-Api-Swagger-004.PNG)